LazyWolves/vision/README.md

 All opensource enthusiasts and Golang lovers are most welcome to add more features and fix bugs in vision.

-Please have a look at CONTRIBUTING.md
+Please have a look at <a href="https://github.com/djmgit/vision/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a>